Essential Nepal and India 2024-2025 Trip Notes

 There are wide selections of popular drinks in India that are both unique and refreshing.
 According to Indian ethnic culture, there are only a few alcoholic, traditional drinks that are prepared with locally available ingredients.
 Indian beverages are often referred to as sherbets and are non-alcoholic, prepared to combat the heat of the sultry Indian summer.
 Some of these drinks include Aam Panna, Jal Jeera, Thandai, Lassi, Chhanch, and Nimbu Paani.
 In the winter, warmer drinks like tea and filtered coffee are more standard.
 Tea and Chai tea is exceptionally popular and the most common form of drink in India, especially in the north.

 Nepal is a very diverse country when it comes to ethnicity and culture.
 One of the outcomes of this is that there is an impressive array of local cuisine.
 Nepalese food has been strongly influenced by both India and Tibet, and in places like Kathmandu, there is a growing interest in western dishes.
-Most of the local cuisine (particularly from the Himalayan region) can taste a bit bland if people are used to spicy or savoury food, but the diet in Nepal receives a good deal of praise for its health factors.
+Most of the local cuisine (particularly from the Himalayan region) can taste a bit bland if people are used to spicy or savory food, but the diet in Nepal receives a good deal of praise for its health factors.

 The nearest thing to a national dish in Nepal would be Dal bhat.
 The meal consist of steamed rice and a lentil soup.
 This is a staple meal in Nepal and many Nepalese will eat Dal bhat twice a day.
 There are many different versions of this meal, but the most popular is Dal Bhat Tarkari which is served with vegetables and sometimes with a yoghurt or curry sauce.
 Modern Kathmandu is home to many ethnic groups, but the indigenous people of the Kathmandu valley are the Newar (Newa).
 The